glouppe/dats0001-foundations-of-data-science/course-syllabus.md

 - Proceed with `nb01`
 - Draw the Box's loop (see sidenotes)
-- Eplain the outline of the course
+- Explain the outline of the course
 - Move on to the content of the notebook.